Remote state preparation by multiple observers using a single copy of a two-qubit entangled state: Upper bound on the number of Bobs

 \begin{lemma} For every step of remote qubit preparation at Alice's side, the average state remains discordant for the subsequent Bob. \end{lemma}

-\begin{proof} From Bob$^2$ onwards, the pre-measurement state between Alice and Bob$^i$ can be obtained from Eq.(\ref{gs}) by using singlet state as the initial state and by averaging over all input states from the equatorial great circle of the Bloch sphere and measurement outcomes chosen by previous Bob.
+\begin{proof} From Bob$^2$ onwards, the pre-measurement state between Alice and Bob$^i$ can be obtained from Eq.(\ref{gs}) by using singlet state as the initial state and by averaging over all the input states from a given circle of the Bloch sphere with fixed $\theta$ and measurement outcomes chosen by the previous Bob.
 This becomes a Bell-diagonal state of the form

 where, $\lbrace \sigma_j \rbrace_{j=1}^3$ are Pauli spin matrices and the co-efficients ($0\leq |c_{ij}| \leq 1 ~\forall i,j$) turn out to be,